mucsci-students/2021fa-420-DepressureSoft/USER_GUIDE.md

   - Changes the return type of the field "fieldName" (within class "className") to "newType".
 - `changetype parameter className methodName parameterName newType`
   - Changes the return type of the parameter "parameterName" (within the method "methodName", which is itself within the class "className") to "newType".
-- `changetype relationship sourceClass destinationClass relationshipType`
+- `changetype relationship relationshipType sourceClass destinationClass`
   - Changes the relationship type of the relationship between class "sourceClass" and class "destinationClass".
   - There are four options for relationship types: aggregation, composition, inheritance, and realization.